Fenner Brockway: Early life and career

-Brockway was born to W. G. Brockway and Frances Elizabeth Abbey in Calcutta, British India.
-While attending the School for the Sons of Missionaries, then in Blackheath, London (now Eltham College), from 1897 to 1905, he developed an interest in politics.
+Brockway was born to Rev. William George Brockway and Frances Elizabeth Abbey in Calcutta, British India.
+He developed an interest in politics while attending the School for the Sons of Missionaries, then in Blackheath, London (now Eltham College), from 1897 to 1905.
 In 1908, Brockway became a vegetarian.
 Several decades later, during a debate in a House of Lords on animal cruelty, he said: "I am a vegetarian and I have been so for 70 years.
 On the whole, I think, physically I am a pretty good advertisement for that practice."

 After leaving school, he worked as a journalist for newspapers and journals including The Quiver, the Daily News and the Christian Commonwealth.
 In 1907, Brockway joined the Independent Labour Party (ILP) and was a regular visitor to the Fabian Society.
 He was appointed editor of the Labour Leader (the newspaper of the ILP, later called the New Leader) and was, by 1913, a committed pacifist.
 He opposed sending troops to France during the First World War and, through his position as editor of the Labour Leader, was outspoken in his views about the conflict.